GoogleChrome/developer.chrome.com/site/en/docs/webstore/complaint-faq/index.md

 - **Account removals:** You may have received an email notification about your account being removed.
 If you believe your developer account was wrongly terminated, you can request further clarifications or to appeal the removal decision.
-- **General concerns:** You can also contact Google for all other concerns, account transfer, technical support, developer dashboard, and any questions about terms and policies.
+- **General concerns:** You can also contact Google for all other concerns, account transfers, technical support, developer dashboard issues, or any questions about terms and policies.

 ## How can I as a developer in the EU raise concerns related to the Platform To Business (P2B) regulations in Europe? {: #how-can-i-as-a-developer-in-the-eu-raise-concerns-related-to-the-platform-to-business-p2b-regulations-in-europe }